We believe in celebrating quality and good design, our ultimate goal being to build relationships with others that feel the same.

 Klaus Haapaniemi & Co. is a self titled artisanal lifestyle brand founded by Klaus himself and partner Mia Wallenius in 2010.
 The traditional folklore of their native Finland plays a big part in the brand’s style – executed with a modern twist and always exquisitely presented.
 Celebrated for a number of projects with various well known names (Moooi, Liberty, Established & Sons), Klaus also has a continued relationship with ceramics brand, Iittala.

 Matteo Cibic is a multidisciplinary designer with a focus on combining both craft and wit through his various commissioned and personal projects.
-Already a prolific name for over 10 years in his native Italy, his pieces have ventured into both the functional and conceptual – with notable pieces for both cultural institutions, private collectors brands alike with names such as the V&A, Replay, Mint Gallery and Musee Pompidou to mention a few.
+Already a prolific name for over 10 years in his native Italy, his pieces have ventured into both the functional and conceptual – with notable pieces for both cultural institutions, private collectors and brands alike with names such as the V&A, Replay, Mint Gallery and Musee Pompidou to mention a few.
+In 2017, Matteo went onto win the prestigious ELLE DECO INTERNATIONAL DESIGN AWARDS (EDIDA) in the YOUNG DESIGN TALENT category.

 The Long & Waterson development is an exquisite collection of homes focused on both the preservation and innovation of design excellence.